probonopd/delta-hpkg/README.md

 Work in progress.
 Currently Linux is used because the tools are not on Haiku yet.

+I have prepared some files for testing and stored them on GitHub Releases:

 ```
 #
 # Prepare files